 As the first in our FinXL Thought Leaders Series, we invited clients to attend a seminar presented by Edward Farrell, director of Mercury ISS, on evolving cybersecurity threats.
 These were some of our key takeaways.

 Your business' cybersecurity is not just a concern for your IT department.
 It intersects the physical, digital and social world and as such requires a whole-business response.
 Data breaches have the potential to put the wellbeing of your business, staff and clients at risk.

-Over half of all breaches reported in the first quarter report of the Notifiable Data Breaches act were the result of human error, rather than malicious acts or IT failures.
+Over half of all breaches reported in the first quarterly report of the Notifiable Data Breaches act were the result of human error, rather than malicious acts or IT failures.
 This alone is testament to the need for a whole-business cybersecurity strategy, encompassing data privacy training, prevention and response policies.
-IT department leaders must be achieving whole-business buy-in to cybersecurity plans, and it’s up to other C-level leaders to support them.
+IT department leaders must be achieving whole-business buy-in to cybersecurity plans, and it's up to other C-level leaders to support them.

 2. Risks must be assessed uniquely

 Every business handles data in a different way.
 Just as no organisation's digital transformation can be effected using a cut-and-paste strategy, neither can your cybersecurity plan.